Wine History Timeline

 Wine is introduced to the Italian peninsula by the Etruscans.

-The Book of Genesis in the Bible first mentions the production of wine by Noah following the Great Flood.
+The Book of Genesis first mentions the production of wine by Noah following the Great Flood.

-After the Muslim conquests of 7th and 8th centruy CE, alcholic drinks were prohibited by law, but the production of wine seems to have flourished even under Islamic rule, and many khalifas used to drink alcoholic beverages during their social and private meetings.
+After the Muslim conquests of the 7th and 8th centuries CE, alcoholic drinks were prohibited by law, yet wine production seems to have flourished even under Islamic rule.

-Bordeaux's wine owes much of its history and success to its relationship with England, which began in 1152 with the marriage of Henry II and Eleanor of Aquitaine.
-This alliance introduced the English to Bordeaux wine, particularly the sweet wine from the Sauternes sub-region.
-The trading ties between the regions lasted 300 years.
+Bordeaux's wine trade flourishes through its ties to England, beginning with the marriage of Henry II and Eleanor of Aquitaine.
+The trading relationship lasted 300 years.

 Wine production expands in Germany, leading to the development of new grape varieties.